dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 ### Set up on Windows

-- Create your project environment: create a folder somewhere in your system where your project will take place.
-Let's suppose the creation of a folder called: "project" (i.e., via cmd C:\Users\the path you choose\ --> mkdir project).
+1. Create your **project environment**: create a folder somewhere in your system where your project will take place.
+Let's suppose the creation of a folder called: "venv_project", then cmd C:\Users\the path you choose\ --> mkdir venv_project).

-- Create your virtual environment: being in the above path (i.e. C:\Users\the path you have chosen\project), type in the cmd:
+2. Create your **virtual environment**: being in the above path, i.e. C:\Users\the path you have chosen\venv_project -->type-->

     `python -m venv` "**your_venv_name**"

-    Let's suppose you want the name of your venv project to be called "venv1", then: via cmd C:\Users\the path you have chosen\Virtual_project --> python -m venv venv1
+    Let's suppose you want the name of your virtual environment to be called "venv1", then via cmd being at C:\Users\the path you have chosen\Virtual_project -->type-->

+    `python -m venv venv1`

-    * You can now notice that 3 folders ("Include", "Lib", "Scripts") and one file ("pyenv.cfg") were created inside the venv directory.
+3. You will have successfully created your virtual environment if you are seeing three folders named "**Include**", "**Lib**", "**Scripts**", and one "**pyenv.cfg**" file created inside the venv directory.

 - To **activate** your virtual environment:
     * navigate inside the project path (C:\Users\the path you have chosen\project\venv1)